AdaCore/learn/intro_to_ada.rst

        Today : Date := D.all;
        --              ^ Access dereference
-       J     : Day := D.Day
+       J     : Integer := D.Day;
        --                 ^ Implicit dereference for record and array components --                 Equivalent to D.all.day
     end Access_Types;

 Other features